AI-Driven RRM Overview

-AI-Driven Radio Resource Management (RRM) is a centralized algorithm that runs in the RUCKUS AI cloud and guarantees zero interfering links for the access points (APs) managed by SmartZone controllers, whenever theoretically achievable, thus minimizing co-channel interference to the lowest level possible.
+AI-Driven Radio Resource Management (RRM) is a centralized algorithm that runs in the RUCKUS AI cloud and aims for least interfering links for the managed APs, whenever theoretically achievable, thus minimizing co-channel interference to the lowest level possible.
 This is accomplished by continuously gathering RF data from all the access points, holistically analyzing the RF environment and usage patterns, and jointly making optimal choices for channel re-use, channel bandwidth, and AP transmit power selection to maximize the network throughput.
 This new technology relies on sophisticated techniques of machine learning, artificial intelligence, graph algorithms, and cloud scale computation to jointly optimize channel, channel width, and AP transmit power.
 This method goes beyond adjusting the channel width because it optimizes across all combinations of channel, channel width, and AP transmit power to search for the optimal values across the network.

 Benefits of AI-Driven RRM for an End User